Methodology

 Calculator outputs are population-level anchors derived from conservative readings of published surveys.
 They are not personal forecasts.
 Production economics depend on team composition, regional salary variance, vendor-negotiated contracts, and the severity distribution of incidents on a given team.
 Always treat the calculator as a starting point for a conversation with engineering leadership and finance, not as the answer.

-Vendor-published surveys carry vendor bias. incident.io, PagerDuty, and Catchpoint all have a commercial interest in framing alert fatigue as severe and intervenable.
-The site mitigates this by triangulating across multiple vendor surveys and by anchoring to primary research where available (Gloria Mark, Cvach 2012, AHRQ PSNet).
-Where vendor case studies quote reduction percentages well above the survey medians, those numbers are noted but not used as the anchor.
+Vendor-published surveys carry vendor bias.
+PagerDuty and Catchpoint both have a commercial interest in framing alert fatigue as severe and intervenable.
+The site mitigates this by anchoring to primary research where available (Google SRE Book, Gloria Mark, Cvach 2012, AHRQ PSNet) and by treating contested operational figures such as false-positive rate as user inputs rather than asserted medians.
+Where vendor case studies quote reduction percentages well above typical reported reductions, those numbers are noted but not used as the anchor.

 Primary-source aggregation lags real practice by one to two years.
-The 2024 incident.io and Catchpoint surveys reflect 2023 to early 2024 operational data; the 2024 DORA report reflects survey responses from late 2023.
-The Index is updated annually as each primary source publishes its new edition.
+The 2024 Catchpoint SRE Report reflects 2023 to early 2024 operational data; the 2024 DORA report reflects survey responses from late 2023.
+The Index is updated as each primary source publishes its new edition.

 Regional and seniority variance is significant.
 US senior SRE base salary anchors the loaded-cost math; teams in the UK, Western Europe, India, or Latin America should substitute their own band.
 The formula (base x 1.3 loaded multiplier divided by 2,080 hours) is portable; the inputs are not.